juhp/hkgr/README.md

 ### new
 `hkgr new` creates a new project.

-If you don't pass a name it will try to check the current directory.
+If you don't pass a name it will try to check and use the current directory name.

 It uses `cabal init` to setup various files but replaces the .cabal file with a template stored in `~/.config/hkgr/template.cabal` which the user